bwaidelich/Wwwision.Neos.GraphQL/README.md

 * The package key/namespace - I'm not happy with the current name.
 But if we happen to use it for the Neos Backend this will should be moved to the neos vendor namespace anyways.
-* The return types of mutations - Currently they return the just created/modified type, but it probably makes sense to come up with a more generic result type that also allows for asynchronous implementations
+* The return types of mutations - Currently they return a `MutationResult` with one success flag.
+This allows us to change the implementation to be asynchronous without breaking the types.
+But the current type is not very useful.
 * Some details of the type definitions might need to be revised